 What you can do

-If you are interested in seeing how you can replicate this at your organization, reach out to our Chief Operating Officer Shreya Sasaki at [email protected].
+If you are interested in seeing how you can replicate this at your organization, reach out to us at [email protected].

 If you are interested to learn more about supporting the second cohort of the fellowship, reach out to our Director of Investor Relations Heather Marie Burke at [email protected], or consider making a donation via the Jewish Community Foundation of San Diego (select designation of funds: other + enter MDF Impact Fund).